 You must only use data collected indirectly if you have evidence that it has been collected in accordance with the GDPR principles.

-In all circumstances you must check that you are using an up to date version of the Company's privacy notice and it is being used in accordance with the Company's guidelines.
+In all circumstances you must check that you are using an up-to-date version of Time to Talk Befriending's privacy notice and it is being used in accordance with Time to Talk Befriending's guidelines.

 Purpose Limitation